 It used to be that sites could rank high on Google by packing specific keywords into any part of the webpage, even if it didn’t really make that much sense.
 But those days are long gone.

 Today, Google focuses on how your page matches a user’s intent.
-So focusing on customers’ words and phrases to talk about your products and the problems they solve is a great keyword strategy to hone in on.
+So focusing on customers’ words and phrases to talk about your products and the problems they solve is a great product page SEO strategy to hone in on.

 Here’s some of our favorite ways to use keywords naturally: